-The bill, H.B.
-No. 1699, amends the Occupations Code to enhance the disclosure process of certain medical information by electronic means.
-It specifies that physicians must provide requested information within 15 business days of receiving written consent or request.
-Additionally, the bill introduces a new section, 159.0062, which defines "sensitive test results" and outlines the protocol for their disclosure.
-Sensitive test results, such as pathology or radiology reports indicating malignancy or genetic markers, cannot be disclosed electronically until three days after they are finalized.
+H.B.
+No. 1699 amends the Occupations Code to enhance the process of disclosing medical information electronically, particularly focusing on sensitive test results.
+The bill specifies that physicians must provide requested information within 15 business days of receiving written consent or requests.
+Additionally, it introduces a new section, 159.0062, which defines terms related to electronic health records and outlines the protocol for disclosing sensitive test results, such as pathology or radiology reports that may indicate malignancy or genetic markers.
+Notably, sensitive test results cannot be disclosed electronically until three days after they are finalized.

-Furthermore, the bill clarifies the responsibilities of those managing electronic health records and provides immunity from civil, criminal, or administrative liability for non-compliance with the new disclosure requirements.
-The provisions of this bill will apply only to disclosures made on or after its effective date of September 1, 2025, ensuring that requests made prior to this date will be governed by the existing law.
+The bill also establishes that individuals responsible for managing electronic health records are accountable for adhering to the new disclosure timeline.
+Importantly, it provides immunity from civil, criminal, or administrative liability for those who fail to comply with the new requirements.
+The provisions of this act will apply only to disclosures made on or after its effective date of September 1, 2025, ensuring that requests made prior to this date will be governed by the existing law.

 Statutes affected: Introduced: Occupations Code 159.006, Chapter , Occupations Code 159.0062 (Chapter , Occupations Code 159, Occupations Code 159)